Three lessons from Neuromod’s Chief Scientific Officer, Professor Hubert Lim’s interview with Dr Ben Thompson

 Bimodal neuromodulation is the underlying approach that allows the Lenire device to soothe the effects of tinnitus.
 Even though Lenire is an easy-to-use device, the scientific background and mechanisms of action for bimodal neuromodulation can be difficult to understand.

-In this conversation, Neuromod’s Chief Scientific Officer, Prof. Hubert Lim speaks to Dr. Ben Thompson of the Pure Tinnitus YouTube channel about this promising research field, explaining how multiple groups have independently investigated and shown the ability of bimodal neuromodulation to treat tinnitus.
+In this conversation, Neuromod’s Chief Scientific Officer, Prof. Hubert Lim speaks to Dr. Ben Thompson of Treble Health about this promising research field, explaining how multiple groups have independently investigated and shown the ability of bimodal neuromodulation to treat tinnitus.